Mingohe/mini-wolverine/docs/BACKEND_API_REFERENCE.md

 #### Historical Data Queries

 ##### `fetch_by_code`
-Fetches historical data for a specific market/code combination.
+Fetches historical data for a specific market/code combination using the enhanced WASM API.

 ```json
 {